What is considered “Commercial Property”?

 Commercial property can often be classified as commercial real estate, investment property or income property.
 The difference between commercial and residential property is that commercial buildings are meant to generate a profit from capital gains or rental income.

 Examples of residential buildings include duplexes, mobile homes and condominiums.
-Meanwhile, the commercial property has offices, retail, industrial, leisure and healthcare facilities.
+Meanwhile, types of commercial properties include offices, retail, industrial, leisure and healthcare facilities.

-Let’s say your online floral business is reaching its measurable goals faster than expected.
-You decide to open up a retail store at the closest shopping centre in your local city.
-It just so happens that a space opened up and is available to rent.
+Let’s say you run an online floral business and decide it’s time to open up a brick-and-mortar location.
+You find the perfect space to lease at your local shopping centre.
 The space you are renting for your flower retail store is considered commercial property.

 Other examples of commercial property include hotels, pubs, restaurants, cafes, sporting facilities, medical centres, hospitals and nursing homes.